retrocausal/Udacity-Memory-Game/README.md

-# udacity-mind-game
+# Udacity-mind-game
  - A game where a player needs to map `n` number of cards to `n` number of matching cards.
-  -- Each match in a game is awarded a number of points as score, added to the total score at the end of the game.
+   -Each match in a game is awarded a number of points as score, added to the total score at the end of the game.
  - On failing to register a single match by a precalculated `m` number of moves
    - The deck shuffles itself
    - The rating the player is on, takes a hit